AdrianSantoPasqualini/Firebase-Angular-Sketchpad/README.md

 ### Deploy

-Run `firebase deploy` to deploy the most recent build
+Run `firebase deploy` to deploy the most recent build.